katmatt/prometheus-grafana-training/README.md

 # Introduction

-This git repository provides a hapi nodejs server that uses promster to export prometheus metrics. this server than can be started in a docker compose environment that runs prometheus and grafana to retrieve metrics fom the hapi server.
+This git repository provides a hapi nodejs server that uses promster to export prometheus metrics.
+This server can be started in a docker compose environment that runs prometheus and grafana to retrieve metrics fom the hapi server.

 It's used in an internal training on monitoring with prometheus, grafana and nodejs.